 INTRODUCTION

 Plant breeding has played a crucial role in improving agricultural productivity through techniques such as hybridization and polyploidization, artificial selection, and genetic engineering.
 Along with the expansion of agriculture and the intensification in the use of external subsidies (Matson and Vitousek 2006; Aizen et al. 2022), these methods have helped feed a growing human population (Borlaug 1983; Moose and Mumm 2008; Tester and Langridge 2010).
-However, the sustained increase in crop yields (i.e., yield growth) of many crop species in different parts of the world is now decelerating, indicating that the increase in productivity might be reaching a ceiling (Bennett et al. 2012; Ray et al. 2012; Grassini et al. 2013).
+However, the sustained increase in crop yields (i.e., a positive change in harvestable production per unit of cropland area) of many crop species in different parts of the world is now decelerating, indicating that the increase in productivity might be reaching a ceiling (Bennett et al. 2012; Ray et al. 2012; Grassini et al. 2013).
 This may be in part because crop improvements are limited by various plant trade-offs that impose upper boundaries on yield growth (Huot et al. 2014; Fernandez et al. 2021; Garibaldi et al. 2021).
 Even though resource allocation patterns in crop plants may be driven to extremes by human selection, crops have rarely explored the phenotypic space existing beyond the boundaries set by the evolution of wild plants (Milla et al. 2018; Garibaldi et al. 2021; Cunha et al. 2023).

-In addition to intrinsic constraints, environmental degradation associated with global change may cause declines in crop yield (i.e., .
+In addition to intrinsic constraints, environmental degradation associated with global change may cause declines in crop yield (i.e., a negative change in harvestable production per unit of cropland area) over the last decades.
 In particular, the interaction of different plant traits with a plant’s changing abiotic and biotic environment may also contribute to diminishing yield growth, and result in yield decline (Bennett et al. 2012; Ray et al. 2012).
 One of the most influential factors affecting the yield of many crops is the availability of efficient pollinators, which have declined in many regions during the last decades due to a combination of habitat destruction, land-use change, intensive pesticide use, pathogen transmission, and climate change (Winfree et al. 2009; Potts et al. 2010; Zattara and Aizen 2021).
 Additionally, climate change has resulted in extreme temperature fluctuations, droughts, and flooding events (Coumou and Rahmstorf 2012; Stott 2016; Ummenhofer and Meehl 2017), which have increased plant stress (Greenwood et al. 2017; Onyekachi et al. 2019), pest susceptibility (Jaime et al. 2019; IPPC Secretariat 2021), and phenological mismatches (Beard et al. 2019).
 Two plant-related factors that can predict crop yield decline in relation to dwindling pollination services and climate change are pollinator dependence and growth form, respectively.
-Pollinator dependence can affect a crop's susceptibility to changes in pollinator availability (Aizen et al. 2022), whereas a plant’s growth form and other functional traits can affect a plant’s susceptibility to extreme weather events and plasticity to respond to global warming (Greenwood et al. 2017; Alecrim et al. 2023).
+Pollinator dependence can determine a crop's susceptibility to changes in pollinator availability (Aizen et al. 2022), whereas a plant’s growth form and other correlated functional traits can determine susceptibility to extreme weather events and plasticity to respond to global warming (Greenwood et al. 2017; Alecrim et al. 2023).